ccyip/push-line.fish/README.md

 1. Typing a command and realize I have to run another command first.
 2. Press `Meta-q` to push current buffer onto the stack.
 3. Type and run another command.
-4. My previous command is automatically popped off the stack and loaded to current buffer.
+4. Press `Ctrl-q` to load my previous command back to the current buffer.
 5. Continue editing this command and run it.

 [fish-shell]: https://github.com/fish-shell/fish-shell